dat3Cph/material/flow1/jpa/week3/JpaProject.md

 - [US-5] As a user I want to get a list all hobbies + a count of how many are interested in each hobby
 - [US-6] As a user I want to get all persons living in a given city (i.e. 2800 Lyngby)
 - [US-7] As a user I want to get a list of all postcodes and city names in Denmark
-- [US-8] As a user I want to get all the information about a person (address, hobbies etc) given a phone number
+- [US-8] As a user I want to get all the information about a person (address, hobbies etc.) given a phone number
 - [US-9] As a user I want to be able to do CRUD operations on all JPA entities unless it wouldn't make sense for a given entity.
 - [US-10] … Add more meaningful services of your own choice.